 If you’ve decided to forgo a registered agent service, then you’ll be required to list the street address of your business.
 If your business doesn’t have a physical address, you’ll be forced to list your home or personal office address which isn’t ideal because the name and address will be registered with the Nebraska Secretary of State and listed on public record.
-It’s also worth mentioning that you have to use a physical address in Nebraska- the Nebraska Secretary of State won’t allow P.O.
-Box addresses to be listed.
+It’s also worth mentioning that you have to use a physical address in Nebraska—the Nebraska Secretary of State won’t accept PO Box addresses.

 If you’ve chosen to use a registered agent service for your LLC in Nebraska, they will provide you with a name and address to register with the Nebraska Secretary of State which protects your personal information and keeps it off the public record while ensuring that your LLC remains compliant with the Nebraska state laws regarding registered agents.

 5. Sign and File Your Certificate of Organization

 After drafting your Certificate of Organization and ensuring it contains all the correct information, then it’s time to sign and file the Certificate of Organization with the Nebraska Secretary of State.

 When filing your Nebraska Certificate of Organization, be sure to include the following information:

 - The name and address of your LLC’s registered agent

 - The business licenses and authorizations of any LLC members, managers, or professional employees for any professional services your LLC will be offering